William Bland: Politics

-In 1830 he actively opposed attempts to alienate large areas of crown land, and in 1831 joined the committee of the Australian Landowners Association to fight the Ripon land regulations.

-In September 1834 Sir Edward Lytton Bulwer, M.P., wrote from England that the Australian situation was not well understood in London.
-He suggested that an organised association should be formed, and that it should appoint a parliamentary agent for New South Wales.
-As a result, the Australian Patriotic Association was formed in 1835 by William Wentworth; Bland was its "chairman of the committee of correspondence" (i.e., secretary).

 In 1839 he contributed funds and land to the building of St John's Ashfield.

 During 1839–1841, Bland wrote letters for Australian Patriotic Association (emancipists), which now show the constitutional struggles towards autonomy.
 Bland, as secretary to the association, helped draft two bills for a "representative constitution", which was approved in 1842 with Bland representing Sydney at its reading and approval passages.

 Bland was an elected member of the NSW Legislative Council twice (1843–1848, 1849–1850) for the City of Sydney and after the introduction of responsible government was appointed to the NSW Legislative Council (1858–1861).

 In 1849 Wentworth introduced a bill into the Legislature to create the University of Sydney, naming Bland as one of its first senators, but Robert Lowe raised Bland's criminal record and the 1813 duel, and the bill failed.
 Bland challenged Lowe to a duel but Lowe avoided it.
-When the bill was re-introduced Bland's name had been omitted, and the bill was passed, but without the list of nominees, and the proclamation appointing the Senate on 24 December 1850 did not include Bland.

-A banquet was held in July 1856 to celebrate the grant of a new Constitution by the British government.
-Bland accepted an invitation to preside and received a deserved ovation.
-On 5 November 1858 he was given a sum of money and a candelabrum for his services to the community.
-He resigned on 21 March 1861 and an ensuing attempt to procure an annuity for him was defeated in the Legislative Council.
-In 1861 he was declared a bankrupt.
+Bland's name was not included on the bill that was eventually passed.